danBamikiya/danBamikiya/README.md

 Portfolio: [dan-bamikiya.herokuapp.com](https://dan-bamikiya.herokuapp.com)

 <i> **Fun Fact**: Dan is multilingual.
-He natively speaks English, Yoruba, and Effik.
+A native speaker of English, Yoruba, and Effik.
 He is actively learning to speak and write French and Spanish and also knows Kiswahili. </i>

 <br />